-Following local government reform in April 2015 and the additional powers and responsibilities of the new Council, the organisation has and continues to undergo substantial redesign.
+Following local government reform in April 2015 and the additional powers and responsibilities of the new Council, the organisation has and continues to undergoing substantial redesign.
 This has included new committee structures and restructuring of the various departments.

-The new City and Neighbourhood Services Department was formed and is currently one of six service Departments which make up the officer structure of the Council.
+The new City and Neighbourhood Services Department was formed and is currently one of seven service Departments which make up the officer structure of the Council.
+The various Departments are shown below.

 Each Department reports to and discharges the functions of one or more Council Committees.
-The City & Neighbourhood Services Department will mainly report to the People & Communities Committee.
-The Department comprises of approximately 1,500 staff and brings together many of the main functions providing services directly to ratepayers across the city, including Parks and leisure, Community Services, Environmental Health, Waste Management, Cleansing Services, Good Relations etc.
+The City & Neighbourhoods Department will mainly report to the People & Communities Committee.
+The Department comprises of approximately 1,500 staff and brings together many of the main functions providing services directly to ratepayers across the city, including Parks, Community services, Environmental Health, Waste Management, Cleansing Services, Good Relations etc The common threads are the objectives of improving public safety and health and helping to create a more attractive and sustainable city.